bhagya88/Eat-D-Burger/README.md

 ### Design
 MVC design pattern and server side rendering is used.

-* Model - ORM and Custom orm are created to model the databse which in turn calls the generic orm.
+* Model - ORM and Custom orm are created to model the database which in turn calls the generic orm.

 * Views- Views are created using handlebars, HTML, CSS